Canon EOS 77D Review – A more affordable body we put to the test

 The body, the controls, and the characteristics

 No one who has used or looked at a Rebel from one of the most recent generations will be surprised by the EOS 77D because it is virtually identical to its predecessor.
-It is light and has a fairly plasticky texture, yet it does not have an extremely cheap feel to it.
+It is light and has a reasonably plasticky texture, yet it does not have an extremely cheap feel.
 The controls are well-organized, and you can manage almost the whole camera while keeping one eye on the viewfinder.
 This is something we’d expect from a Canon DSLR.
 The ability to lock out the elements would have been good, but given the price point, it is neither here nor there.

 Control – shooting through an optical viewfinder